 YSI ODO RTU Calibration Utility

 Utilize the YSI ODO RTU calibration utility in CONNECT to enter calibration coefficients, and directly calibrate both dissolved oxygen and conductivity.
 Calibration coefficients are located on the “YSI ODO Sensor Cap Instruction Sheet” included with the new sensor cap.
-After the coefficients are entered, the user will need to perform a 1-point DO calibration within the utility.
+Once entering the coefficients, the user will need to perform a 1-point DO calibration within the utility.
 Additionally, before deployment, it is recommended to perform a 1-point conductivity calibration.

 Connect Directly to the ODO RTU Sensor